 3.11 Covalent Bonding

 Notice how the finished product has 8 electrons (dots) around each element.
+This is the end result of elements obeying the Octet Rule.
 The diagram below emphasizes this fact by circling the 8 electrons around each atom.
 The other diagram/drawing shows how we swap out a shared pair of dots for a line.
 The line represents 2 shared electrons and we call it a covalent bond.

 This is the way we diagram a molecule with covalent bonds.
 When you start learning this skill, you will definitely use all the dots and move things around until you find the structure with all 8's surrounding the atoms.
 We will dive into electron line/dot formulas a little later, for now lets learn some simple naming for binary covalent compounds.

 So a covalent bond is based on the sharing of one or more electron pairs between two non-metal atoms.
 A "perfect" covalent bond means the sharing is perfectly equal - meaning each atom participating in the bond has an equal share of the electrons.
 This is basically a 50/50 split of electrons.
 However, this can only happen perfectly when the two atoms have identical electronegativities (EN values).
 So to be truly perfectly covalent an atom needs to bond with itself, then you are guaranteed that each atom pulls on the electrons the same amount.